alexanderem49/simple-exchange/docs/tutorial.md

 Now, you can open your browser and go to http://localhost:5173/#trade

-# Tutorial for Using Multiple Users for Testing with Wallet Extensions
+### Multiple Users Test with Keplr Wallet Extension

-## Introduction
 In this guide, we'll demonstrate how to test multi-user functionality using a wallet extension like Keplr.
-We'll use two different users, Jorge and Emma, to show how transactions and orders appear for separate accounts.
+We'll use two different users, Bob and Emma, to show how transactions and orders appear for separate accounts.

 ## Requirements
 - Keplr wallet extension installed in your browser.